No Civil Service test score is required in order to be considered for this vacancy.

 Position filled - Someone has been selected for the position.

 Position canceled - The agency has decided not to fill the position.

 The State of Louisiana only accepts online applications.
 Paper applications will not be accepted.
-Computer access is available at your local library, at local Louisiana Workforce Commission Business Career Solutions Centers, and at our Baton Rouge Information and Testing Office at 5825 Florida Boulevard, Room 1070, Baton Rouge, LA 70806.
+Computer access is available at your local library, at local Louisiana Workforce Commission Business Career Solutions Centers (Download PDF reader), and at the State Civil Service Testing and Recruiting Center at 5825 Florida Boulevard, Room 1070, Baton Rouge, LA 70806.
 If you require an ADA accommodation, please contact our office at (225) 925-1911 or Toll Free: (866) 783-5462 during business hours for additional assistance.

 (Please note: Libraries and LWC centers cannot provide in-depth assistance to applicants with limited computer skills; therefore, we suggest that such applicants have someone with computer proficiency accompany them to these facilities to assist with the computer application process.
 Also, no State Civil Service employees are housed at the libraries or LWC centers to answer specific questions about the hiring process.
-Such questions should be directed to our Baton Rouge Information and Testing Office at the phone numbers above or by visiting the office on Florida Blvd. where assistance is available.
-Information is also provided on our job seeker website at www.jobs.la.gov).
+Such questions should be directed to the State Civil Service Testing and Recruiting Center at the firstname.lastname@example.org above or by visiting the office on Florida Blvd. where assistance is available.
+Information is also provided on our job seeker website at https://jobs.civilservice.louisiana.gov/).

 For further information about this vacancy contact: